jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

     export BR2_DL_DIR=${HOME}/dl

-This allows you to share common downloads among different builds and if you choose to delete the repo you don't have to lose the downloads.
+This allows you to share common downloads among different builds and if you ever delete the Buildroot repository you won't lose the downloads.

 Another option is to build externally outside of the Buildroot repository.

 You can specify it this way when you do the first `make <some_defconfig>`.

-    scott@fractal:~/buildroot$ make O=/br5/rpi3 jumpnow_rpi3_defconfig
+    ~/buildroot$ make O=/br5/rpi3 jumpnow_rpi3_defconfig

 After that, go to the directory you chose to run the Buildroot make commands

-    scott@fractal:~/buildroot$ cd /br5/rpi3
+    ~/buildroot$ cd /br5/rpi3
-    scott@fractal:/br5/rpi3$ make menuconfig (optional)
+    /br5/rpi3$ make menuconfig (optional)
-    scott@fractal:/br5/rpi3$ make
+    /br5/rpi3$ make

 In this particular case I have `/br5/rpi3` on a drive partition separate from my workstation rootfs and my home directory.